StrongColdChains/marmot/notes/roadmap.md

 - Make a stab at categorizing *why* excursions happen. power outage? door left open?
   - first, just look at a CCEs other data sources.
   - then, look at the facility its in
-- metabase is a self-serve BI tool.
-Get it working on top of our postgres database.
-- start to write some data generation tools.
-Look at timescale's tsbs tool for inspiration.
 - create a tool for imputing missing data. integrate it into the dbt dag.
-- write a CCE report with latex. this report should be useful for a CCE repair person on-site.
-  - contains all relevant KPIs for the CCE.
-  - highlights all *points of interest* in the last X days in a graph.
-  - should be able to handle arbitrary numbers of days.
-  - appendix should contain all relevant info that we have on the CCE.
 - actually set up tests in a good way??? don't understand dbt's testing framework yet.
 - define a data model for devices, cces, facilities, and arbitrary groupings of cces.
   - facilities should be implemented as an arbitrary grouping of cces. it's a special case.